Gerren/SizeCalculator/README.md

 ## More info:
 - As of version 7.7, there is no way to find out game sizes.
-- The usual ways to find game sizes leads nowhere, because of all the libraries.
+- The usual ways to find game sizes lead nowhere, because of all the clients and libraries.
 The directory tree is not making it any easier.
 - The Age rating field was used, because:
   - it was underutilized
   - IGDB does not provide this info anyway